BUL - Update

 A room dedicated for

-with Special Needs Committee considered the priority to equip the room in
+Students with Special Needs Committee considered the priority to equip the

-order to serve the special needs of students with visual impairments.
+room in order to serve the special needs of students with visual

-Equipment including a brailler, a braille embosser, two computers, a
+impairments.
+Equipment including a brailler, a braille embosser, two

-scanner, JAWS screen reading computer software program, screen zooming, and
+computers, a scanner, JAWS screen reading computer software program, screen

-two cassette tape recorders with headphones have been placed in the room to
+zooming, and two cassette tape recorders with headphones have been placed in

 CIRCULATION